Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

-As figure \ref{fig:R0vPa} depicts, the minimum inception threshold for shape modes occurs at the bubble radius that corresponds to the resonant radius, which is also close to the resonance size for the shape mode with $m=4$, making it the most easily excited shape mode.
+The occurrence of the Faraday instability, as detected experimentally in relation to bubble size and ultrasound pressure amplitude, is summarised in figure \ref{fig:R0vPa}.
+The instability region appears to be arranged into distinct tongues, each corresponding to the specific order $m$ observed.
+This finding is notable as the presence of distinct tongues indicates that the shape modes exhibit discrete resonance sizes for a fixed acoustic driving frequency.
+Given that the accessible range of shape mode degrees $l$ is continuous, one would expect the associated resonant bubble sizes to be similarly continuous.
+However, the quantisation of the azimuthal wavenumber $m$ introduces a selectivity on the bubble size, resulting in a discrete number of resonance sizes.
+The experimentally observed instability thresholds agree well with those predicted by the theory from \cite{Francescutto1978PulsationBubbles} and \cite{Nabergoj1978OnBubbles} developed for shape oscillations of free bubbles.
+Full details of our implementation of the Francescutto \& Nabergoj model for wall-attached bubbles are provided in Appendix \ref{appE}.
+The minimum inception threshold for shape modes occurs at the bubble radius that corresponds to the resonant radius, which is also close to the resonance size for the shape mode with $m=4$, making it the most easily excited shape mode.
 We note that to achieve alignment with the experimental data, we found necessary to use a surface tension value of $\SI{65}{\milli\newton\per\meter}$.
 This is lower than the surface tension of a clean air-water interface, which is around $\SI{72}{\milli\newton\per\meter}$.
 The reduction in surface tension could be attributed to the presence of surfactants in the liquid medium that have adsorbed onto the bubble interface and thus decreased its surface tension.
 This value closely aligns with the one reported in \cite{Versluis2010MicrobubbleDriving}, where the authors investigated the shape modes of free air bubbles in an aqueous medium driven by ultrasound.
 The theory predicted by \cite{Francescutto1978PulsationBubbles} achieves strong agreement with experiments even without accounting for meniscus waves, suggesting that these waves are unlikely to be a significant factor in triggering shape modes.
 This observation aligns with the findings of \cite{Batson2013TheNon-ideality}, who determined in the context of flat water-air interfaces that significant influence of meniscus waves is more likely to occur for harmonic axisymmetric Faraday waves, as they share the same frequency and pattern with meniscus waves.